 wd150 shows an indoor scene and ROB 2018's ScanNet has labels for indoors.
 Should I do something special here?

 No, WildDash evaluates labels compatible with the cityscapes label policy.
 For our dataset, the indoor scene is out-of-scope (see above about how negative tests are evaluated).
-The ROB 2018 dev kit will automatically map the different label ids for each dataset and transform all ScanNet labels as 'unlabeled' (id 0) before submission to WildDash.
+All ids > 33 are mapped to 0 internally so you can submit algorithm results with a mixture of cityscapes label id [0-33] and unknown ids above 33 (e.g. ScanNet).
 Please see the ROB website for ROB specific questions.